Ha Bik Chuen’s Archive of Determination

 However, Sailing in the Sun is an interesting anachronism, an overtly modernist sculpture in a Chinese neoclassical garden.
 At face value it appears to be an odd choice, as the sculpture sits uneasily and separately from its surroundings, but it probably reflects conflict between property developer and architect: conservative design versus modernism.
 Uncannily, Ha’s abstract sculpture is a serious addition to the square, saving it from being incongruous kitsch.

 Sailing in the Sun is also important in Hong Kong’s art timeline, as an unusual, rare early example of non-realist contemporary sculpture executed by an artist in a public space.
-Rather than inviting artists, Hong Kong public sculpture has often been designed by fabricators with technical or engineering skills rather than possessing any overt arts sensibility.
+Rather than inviting artists, Hong Kong public sculpture has often been designed by fabricators with technical or engineering skills rather than any overt artistic sensibility.

 Consequently, much of the city’s displayed public sculpture can be woeful.
 Ha’s Sailing in the Sun broke, if only briefly, with that trend.
 But its integrity has for many years been compromised by its use as a convenient hanging structure for light displays and festival decorations.
-Its surroundings, particularly the concrete podium on which it sits and the pool in which it is located, need urgent upgrading.
+Its surroundings, particularly the concrete podium on which it sits and the pool in which it is located, urgently need upgrading.

 Picasso was probably Ha’s biggest influence.
 In his collection there are countless books, articles and clippings about Picasso and his art, in particular material about Picasso’s interest in African art, bullfighting, ‘primitivism’ and tribal art.

-Using Picasso’s Cubist/African masks as inspiration, Ha was also attracted to 1960s and 70s “junk art” – populist sculpture made from anything at hand.
+Using Picasso’s cubist/African masks as inspiration, Ha was also attracted to 1960s and 70s “junk art” – populist sculpture made from anything at hand.
 Initially using bamboo for his modernist sculptures, later in life Ha developed his own stylised, figurative sculpture of hand-carved wooden figures and heads mounted on found objects, usually old metal, metallic kitchenware or bamboo, often standing on old boots.
-The results often verged on kitsch, but Ha is unique as the only Hong Kong artist whose work has been inspired by naive or outsider art: work created by people who unknowingly made art objects.
+The results frequently verged on kitsch, but Ha is unique as the only Hong Kong artist whose work has been inspired by naive or outsider art: work created by people who unknowingly made art objects.
 These outsider artists often had medical or psychiatric conditions, were not trained in fine art, and were outside the established art scene.

 Ha’s own background as a self-taught artist meant he had an affinity with outsider art alongside a genuine interest in the vernacular Cantonese ingenuity of improvised street design.
 His found-object sculptures have a different sensibility from the modernist Sailing in the Sun and demonstrate a conscious and deliberate change in interests, countering the prevailing modernist aesthetic of contemporary sculpture.